What is an instalment loan?

 Are instalment loans the same as payday loans?

-No, instalment loans are quite different from payday loans since they are repaid through multiple payments over time.
+No, instalment loans are quite different from payday loans since they are repaid through multiple monthly payments over time.
 Payday loans, on the other hand, are typically paid back in a single lump sum.

 This key difference is one of the major factors that draws many borrowers to instalment loans.
 They can borrow the money they need over a longer period of time and not have to worry quite so much about being left short when they next get paid.